robert-westenberger/knowledgebase/mathematics/linear-algebra/for-game-developers.md

 perpendicular = 0
 opposite directions = negative

-Proportional to how much vectors point in the sam edirection.
+Proportional to how much vectors point in the sam e direction.

+We have a guard at position $G(1,3)$ facing in the direction $D(1,1)$ with a 180 field of view.
+We have a hero sneaking by at position $H(3,2)$.